battleaxedotco/tool-docs/docs/timelord/allow-ffmpeg.md

+---
+title: Allow FFmpeg
+---
-# Allow FFMPEG
+# Allow FFmpeg

-**FFMPEG** is used to compress the rendered MOV into an MP4 that Ps and An is able to play back, but due to increased security measures, **Mac OS** will ask for your approval before running it the first time.
-FFMPEG is used by most compression apps, but because Timelord is an extension and not a notorized and signed app from the *App Store*, you are seeing this error.
+**FFmpeg** is used to compress the rendered MOV into an MP4 that Ps and An is able to play back, but due to increased security measures, **Mac OS** will ask for your approval before running it the first time.
+FFmpeg is used by most compression apps, but because Timelord is an extension and not a notorized and signed app from the *App Store*, you are seeing this error.

 <Screenshot
     url="/timelord/ffmpeg-trash.jpg"